Race and health in the United States: Institutionalized racism

 One potential cause of this discrepancy in treatment is the systematic racism present in the medical field that targets the work of African American scientists.
-Research shows that doctors and scientists of color are significantly underfunded in the medical community, and are less likely than their white colleagues to win research awards from the National Institute of Health (NIH).
+Research shows that doctors and scientists of color are significantly underfunded in the medical community, and are less likely than their white colleagues to win research awards from the National Institute of Health.
 Since patients of color are often treated by white doctors, miscommunication is common; research shows that many Americans feel their doctors do not listen to their questions or concerns, or are too uncomfortable to ask certain medical questions.

 To help build trust in the health care system amongst the African American community one step would be the need to address the lack of African American doctors.
 Studies have shown that African Americans make up thirteen percent of the United States population and only represent four percent of doctors in the country.
-One example is the lack of “Black” OGBYN.
+One example is the lack of "Black" OGBYN.
 Many African American women have stated that their preference for a black doctor is derived from adverse issues coming from childbirth, and Black women are three times more likely to die from complications of childbirth than white women.
 This is only one example among many where the lack of representation is hurting a community that makes up a high percentage of the United States healthcare cases.